philwonski/TW5-Platform.sh-Dashboard/README.md

 2. Tweak shell commands (3.2.2 under YAML Details) since json object has lots of nesting and may not always be valid json.

 3. Try different CI/CD workflows and redeploy + restarts...
-Note that the node_modules folder is a little large now because I also tried to get pm2 working to do restarts, but haven't succeeded yet.
+Note that the node_modules / package.json is a little large now because I also tried to get pm2 working to do restarts, but haven't succeeded yet.
 This is also why there are random little shell scripts in the repo, I'm still expirimenting.

 4. Once the hooks are perfected, upgrade the plan so I can add hooks to other apps and see their data displayed in the dashboard.